Tefillin Gebetsriemen – die 4 wichtigsten Fakten

-1. What are Tefillin Prayer phylacteries?
+1. What are tefillin phylacteries?

 2. Why do Jews wear tefillin?

 Jews wear tefillin as part of the morning prayer to fulfill the commandment from the Tanakh (Old Testament).
-The Torah states in several places that God's commandments should be worn "as a sign on your hand and as a reminder between your eyes."
+The Torah states several times that God's commandments should be worn "as a sign on your hand and as a reminder between your eyes."
 Tefillin thus serve as a physical manifestation of these commandments.
 They are an expression of faith and devotion to God.

 3. Who wears tefillin (phylacteries)?